-- Vrbal Communication (Verbal Oral(Spoken) Communication and Verbal Written Communication
+- Verbal Communication (Verbal Oral/Spoken Communication and Verbal Written Communication)

-Communication is an art to express ideas and thoughts to people.
-Listening-Speaking-Reading-Writng remain the fundamental parts of communication.
+Communication is the art of expressing ideas and thoughts to people.
+Listening-Speaking-Reading-Writing remains the fundamental part of communication.
 Whereas Listening and Reading are Receptive; Speaking and Writing are Expressive faculties.
-Communication can be divided into three basic components: they are Presentation Skills (combination of verbal and non-verbal communication), Writing Skills and Conversation Skills.
-According to research any communication includes 7 percent spoken words, 38 percent voice and tone, and 55 percent body language.
-It is an interesting fact that 93 percent of our daily communication is non-verbal.
+Communication can be divided into three basic components: they are Presentation Skills (a combination of verbal and non-verbal communication), Writing Skills and Conversation Skills.
+According to research, any communication includes 7 per cent spoken words, 38 per cent voice and tone, and 55 per cent body language.
+It is an interesting fact that 93 per cent of our daily communication is non-verbal.
 Females are found to have much better visual and auditory skills.
-Here in this essay we are strictly confining ourselves to its non-verbal aspect.
+Here in this essay, we are strictly confining ourselves to its non-verbal aspect.

-Non-verbal communication is integral yet a complex part of our overall communication skills.
+Non-verbal communication is an integral yet complex part of our overall communication skills.
 Non-verbal communication is a message or response not expressed in words or hints.
-Non-verbal signals are deeply rooted and conscious part of our overall behaviours.
-It is a recognised as route to discover what the other side wants.
-It is a combination of implicit and explicit meaning of words.
-It gives us information about emotional state and reinforces the meaning of words.
+Non-verbal signals are a deeply rooted and conscious part of our overall behaviours.
+It is recognised as a route to discover what the other side wants.
+It is a combination of the implicit and explicit meanings of words.
+It gives us information about the emotional state and reinforces the meaning of words.
 It can play five roles in communication which are repetition, contradiction, substitution, complementing and accenting.
 Various things which an individual can take care of during presentations are non-verbal behaviours and spatial arrangements of words.
 There are various types of non-verbal communication styles which can be abbreviated as “KOPPACT”.
-It stands for kinesis, oculisics, paralanguage, proxemics, chromatics, tactics.
-It is explained below in detail:-
+It stands for kinesis, oculesics, paralanguage, proxemics, artifactics, chromatics, tactilics.
+It is explained below in detail:

-(How we use Body-Posture, Expressions etc.) includes body language, body movements, gestures, postures, postures, facial expressions head and hand movements.
-It can be used to emphasise on what is being said.
-It has various elements like voice quality, adapters, regulators, affect displays, and illustrators.
-In all non-verbal modes facial expressions are of the most significance as it plays 55 percent of our total non-verbal communication.
-Facial expressions can be further sub-divided into micro expressions, sign languages and eye contact.
+(How we use Body-Posture, Expressions etc.) includes body language, body movements, gestures, postures, postures, facial expressions head, and hand movements.
+It can be used to emphasise what is being said.
+It has various elements like voice quality, adapters, regulators, affect displays and illustrators.
+In all non-verbal modes, facial expressions are the most significant as they play 55 per cent of our total non-verbal communication.
+Facial expressions can be further subdivided into micro-expressions, sign languages, and eye contact.
 Postures can reflect people’s emotions, attitudes, and intentions.
-Research has identified range of postural signals such as open and closed postures.
-It helps to determine individual’s degree of confidence, status and receptivity to audience.
-Moreover, postures help to identify degree of attention and interpersonal relationship.
-Mirror image congruent postures helps to identify the sentiment of the audience by number of leans, folded arms, legs crossed, mudras, bends and various others sitting and standing.
-Gestures are woven into the fabrics of daily lives.
-They strengthen our opinion by movement of hands (wave, point, beckon), nodding, expressions (nine sentiments or navratnas).
-The meaning of gestures are interpreted differently across different cultures.
+Research has identified a range of postural signals such as open and closed postures.
+It helps to determine an individual’s degree of confidence, status, and receptivity to the audience.
+Moreover, postures help to identify the degree of attention and interpersonal relationships.
+Gestures are woven into the fabric of daily life.
+They strengthen our opinion by the movement of hands (wave, point, beckon), nodding, and expressions (nine sentiments or NavRasa).
+The meaning of gestures is interpreted differently across different cultures.
 It is important to be clear as it can lead to misinterpretations.
 Adapters, symbolic and conversational are three types of gestures.
 Kinesics is the nonverbal modality relating to the use of body language through gestures of either head, facial, arms, and hands, as well as posture and making eye contact. (

-Oculisics deals with eye span or eye contact.
-We can deceive people through eyes.
-We should try to establish proper eye contact as it can give proper indications to audience.
-It can help establish interest, engagement, involvement and attention with the audience.
-It basically helps to serve three purposes.
+Oculesics (How we use Eyes!) deals with eye span or eye contact.
+We can deceive people through our eyes.
+We should try to establish proper eye contact as it can give proper indications to the audience.
+It can help establish interest, engagement, involvement, and attention with the audience.
+It helps to serve three purposes.
 Firstly, It helps to give and receive feedback.
 Looking at someone lets them know that the receiver is concentrating on the content of their speech as not maintaining eye contact can indicate disinterest.
 Secondly, it helps people know when it is their 'turn' to speak.
 Eye contact is more likely to be continuous when someone is listening, rather than speaking.
 When a person has finished what they have to say, they will look directly at the other person and this gives a signal that the arena is open.
 Thirdly, it helps to communicate something about a relationship between people.
 When you dislike someone, you tend to avoid eye contact and pupil size is often reduced.
 On the other hand, the maintenance of positive eye contact signals interest or attraction in the audience.
-Some of the examples of this are Narendra Modi and Barrack Obama.
+Some examples of this are Narendra Modi and Barrack Obama.

-Proxemics is the spatial distance, intimate relation, closeness between people, group or society.
+Proxemics (How we Use Space!) is the spatial distance, an intimate relation, or closeness between people, groups or societies.
 It involves embracing, touching and whispering.
-It is seen that close friends, relatives, mutual friends share excellent space with each other and are able to understand each other better.
+It is seen that close friends, relatives, and mutual friends share excellent space with each other and can understand each other better.
 We all have a need for physical space, although that need differs depending on the culture, the situation, and the closeness of the relationship.
 One can use physical space to communicate many different nonverbal messages, including signals of intimacy and affection, aggression and dominance.
-While delivery of speech one must have eight to ten feet distance.
+While delivering a speech one must have an eight to ten feet distance.

-Chronemics or timing plays a very important role in in presentation to establish proper sync or wavelength between verbal and non-verbal communications.
-Sense of time helps to indicate starting and ending of an event.
-It can depict interest and disinterest in audience as well as speaker.
-For example looking at the watch while giving presentation can indicate disinterest and can evade audience from listening and marks loss of interest.
-Various aspects of time are temporal processing, cognitions, emotions, embodiments, interval time and perception.
+Chronemics or timing plays a very important role in a presentation to establish proper sync or wavelength between verbal and non-verbal communications.
+The sense of time helps to indicate the starting and ending of an event.
+It can depict interest and disinterest in the audience as well as the speaker.
+For example, looking at the watch while giving a presentation can indicate disinterest and can prevent the audience from listening and mark the loss of interest.
+Various aspects of time are temporal processing, cognition, emotions, embodiments, interval time and perception.

 Touch (or Haptics) can help to reassure people, make them comfortable, or even dissuade and discomfort them.
 A touch can send a positive or negative signal.
 A touch We communicate a great deal through touch.
 Think about the messages given by the following: a weak handshake, a timid tap on the shoulder, a warm bear hug, a reassuring slap on the back, a patronizing pat on the head, or a controlling grip on your arm.

-Benefits of non-verbal communication are it strengthens relationship between people, helps to provide feedback, regulate the flow of communication, keep people motivated to listen, increases credibility of speaker, improves expressions and understanding, gives satisfaction, and even improves popularity.
-Some advantages of Non-verbal communication are that it helps to communicate with deaf people, respond in silent zones, convey secrets, conversation with distant person, save time, make conversations short and brief and helps to communicate with people who do not understand our language.
-Non-verbal communication has few disadvantages also.
-It cannot be used to have long conversations, to unveil particulars of the message, difficult to understand and requires lot of patience and repetitions, cannot be used as a public tool for communication, less influential, not impressive and impressionable.
+It strengthens the relationship between people, helps to provide feedback, regulates the flow of communication, keeps people motivated to listen, increases the credibility of the speaker, improves expressions and understanding, gives satisfaction, and even improves popularity.
+Some advantages of Non-verbal communication are that it helps to communicate with deaf people, respond in silent zones, convey secrets, conversation with a distant person, save time, make conversations short and brief and help to communicate with people who do not understand our language.
+Non-verbal communication has a few disadvantages also.
+It cannot be used to have long conversations, to unveil particulars of the message, is difficult to understand and requires a lot of patience and repetition, cannot be used as a public tool for communication, is less influential, not impressive and impressionable.